mendix/docs/content/studio-how-to/pages-how-to-attach-files.md

 		{{% image_container width="250" %}}![Create Association](attachments/pages-how-to-attach-files/create-association-method-two.png){{% /image_container %}}

 Good job!
-You have created the file entity and associations from it to the **Employee** entity:
+You have created the file entity and an association from it to the **Employee** entity:

 {{% image_container width="600" %}}![Domain Model Configured](attachments/pages-how-to-attach-files/domain-model-configured.png){{% /image_container %}}